backbonzo/GameSaver/README.md

   <h3 align="center">Garbage Management</h3>

   <p align="center">
-    A Garbage Management app that we created for our school project.
-We aim at having an embedded device inside the garbage container and send information to a databse.
+    A Garbage Management app that we created for our school project.<br />
+	We aim at having an embedded device inside the garbage container and send information to a databse.<br />
 	Then we will display the devices along with the information inside the web-app on for example a map and dashboard.
     <br />
     <a href="https://github.com/backbonzo/SchoolProjectV2"><strong>View the docs »</strong></a>